-This design is the most suitable for withstanding sea shots, exceptional or unusual waves
+This design is the most suitable to withstand storms, exceptional or unusual waves.

 ALONE OR IN A GROUP

-The Seaturns device may operate individually for the supply of electricity or the supply of fresh water, occasionally in isolated or insular coastal zones or can used in groups in production areas by sharing the lines Anchors in an optimum way.
+The Seaturns device may operate individually for the supply of electricity or the supply of fresh water, occasionally in isolated or insular coastal areas or can be used in groups in production areas by sharing the mooring lines in an optimal way.

-This small size allows profitability comparable to large WEC, is easier and more flexible to carry ashore and at sea, to set up.
+This small size allows profitability similar to large WEC, is easier and more flexible to carry onhore and offshore and to set up.

 THE PROOF OF CONCEPT

-The tests at the central LHEEA Nantes waves tank tests have shown that the concept is capable of absorbing much of the waves forward energy and converting it into pneumatic power.
+The tests at the central LHEEA Nantes wave basin have shown that the concept is able to absorb much of the incident energy of the waves and convert it into pneumatic power.

-From the simple proof-of-concept phase a “capture width ratio” of more than 20 % could be observed, an easily improved value by optimization studies.
+From the simple proof-of-concept phase a “capture width ratio” larger than 20 % could be observed, an easily improved value by optimization studies.